 As they marched over the mountains they were met by Banba, Fodhla and Éiriu the wives of the three kings responsible for the death of Ith.
 The women told the Gaels that if they named Inis Fáil after them they would have good fortune.
 The druid Amergin agrees to do so and they all travelled on to Teamhair where the Mac Cuill, Mac Cecht and Mac Gréine awaited them.

-After fierce fighting the Dé Danaan asked for a three day truce.
+After fierce fighting, the Dé Danaan asked for a three-day truce.
 They requested the Gaels to sit nine waves out from the land to which Amergin agreed.
 The Dé Danaan using their magic caused thick fog to cover and hide the land from the Gael in their ships.
 However, Amergin’s magic was much stronger and he called on the wind to increase and scatter the fog.

 The Dé Danaan knew that they were beaten and they fled to the underworld where they still live to this day.
 They are the Sidhe (Fairy Folk).
-The Gael were now in possession of the whole of Ireland.
+The Gael was now in possession of the whole of Ireland.
 They divided the land between the sons of Míl Espáinne.
 The north was to be Eremon’s and the south would belong to Eber.
-The north east corner was given to the children of Ir, a brother who had fallen.
+The northeast corner was given to the children of Ir, a brother who had fallen.
 The southwest corner was given to the family of It, the first of the Gael to set foot in Ireland.

 True to the promise of Amergin, the island would be called after Banba, Fodhla and Éiriu.
 This is how the Gael came into the land promised them by Moses.